textileio/go-threads/README.md

 #### Getting a thread token

-Thread _tokens_ ([JWTs](https://jwt.io/)) are used by the daemon to determine the _indentity_ of the caller.
+Thread _tokens_ ([JWTs](https://jwt.io/)) are used by the daemon to determine the _identity_ of the caller.
 Most APIs take a thread token as an optional argument, since whether or not they are needed usually depends on how the target collection is configured (see [Write Validation](#write-validation) and [Read Filtering](#read-filtering)).
 These tokens are obtained by performing a signing challenge with the daemon using a libp2p private key.

 ```go
 privateKey, _, err := crypto.GenerateEd25519Key(rand.Reader) // Private key is kept locally